What You Need to Know to Beat the Competition Online

 I’ll let that question sink in for a bit.

-For almost 2 years my client enjoyed being the only one in the Phoenix Valley till another rage room opened nearby in the East Valley.
-Last night, I met someone who opened one in the other side of the Valley.
+For almost 2 years, my client enjoyed being the only one in the Phoenix Valley till another rage room opened nearby in the East Valley.
+Someone later opened one in Deer Valley.
 My client can’t afford to become complacent.
-Above all, he has to continue his marketing efforts or he’s going to lose the coveted first page of Google.
+He now trades the top two spots with the one in Deer Valley.
+Obviously, he has to continue his marketing efforts.
+If he stops, the other guy takes over.

 One Formidable Competitor

-Another client of mine has only one competitor for one aspect of his business, however, they are a formidable one.
+Another client of mine has only one competitor for the main aspect of his business.
+However, they are a formidable one.
 They publish an article at least 5 times a week.
 Yep, daily!
 So the challenge here will not be to bump them off, but to at least come up on the same page.
+The content strategy was to keep up with industry news and blog and post about it daily.

 Medium Competition

 He told me he liked working with older people, helping them with “healthy aging”.
-That gave me the idea for him to offer a “healthy aging screening” which would get folks into the office then he, depending on their medical problem, offer various treatments.
+That gave me the idea for him to offer a “healthy aging screening,” which would get folks into the office, then he, depending on their medical problem, would offer various treatments.
 That helped him stand out and reach a specific target.
-We focus on sharing articles on healthy aging and we’ve built a following with that strategy.
+We focus on sharing articles on healthy aging, and we’ve built a following with that strategy.

 High Competition

 In doing research for a client who has a faith-based clothing line in an ecommerce store, I discovered he had more competition than we both thought.
-His competition is national if not global.
-I knew it was a competitive field going in, but I didn’t realize how competitive till I started doing searches online.
-All of a sudden on my personal Instagram, I started seeing ads for faith-based clothing stores.
-Every day a new one would pop up.
+His competition is national, if not global.
+I knew it was a competitive field going in, but I didn’t realize how competitive until I started doing searches online.
+All of a sudden, on my personal Instagram, I started seeing ads for faith-based clothing stores.
+Every day, a new one would pop up.
 Yikes!
-I first listed for him the top 8 that came up on Google search and then I found 3 more significant ones from the Instagram ads.
+I first listed for him the top 8 that came up on Google search, and then I found 3 more significant ones from the Instagram ads.
 If he wants to be successful, he’s going to have to budget some dollars for paid ads.

 How to Keep Up with Your Competition without them Knowing it

-- LinkedIn – From your LinkedIn Business Page, you can, follow your competitors’ business pages.
-From your business page, go to Analytics in the left menu, then to the Competitors tab.
-Go to “Edit competitors” and search for your competition.
+• LinkedIn – From your LinkedIn Business Page, you can follow your competitors’ business pages.
+From your business page, go to Feed in the left menu, then click on Manage Following and search for your competition.
 If they don’t have a LinkedIn Business Page, then you’re ahead of them right there!

 Beating the Competition for Your Target’s Attention

 Now, you’re not just competing against your business competition.
-Additionally, you’re up against everyone else that your target follows online and on social media which includes and is not limited to:
+Additionally, you’re up against everyone else that your target follows online and on social media, which includes but is not limited to:

 So what’s a Small Business Owner Supposed to do?

-- Who’s your direct competition?
+5. Who’s your direct competition?
 Do a Google search for your major keyword phrases and questions.
 Who comes up on the first page?
 Start with the top organic — non-paid — listings.
 Visit their websites.
 How often are they blogging, if they even have a blog?
 Are they on social media?
 Which networks?
 How many followers do they have?
 How often are they posting?
 What are they posting?
 Is location a factor?
 If they’re not blogging weekly, then you need to blog weekly, if not daily, to bump them down and you up.
-Obviously, if they’re not active on the social networks, then, the more active you are, the faster you’ll grab their spot on page one.
+Obviously, if they’re not active on the social networks, then the more active you are, the faster you’ll grab their spot on page one.
 This becomes part of your strategic and tactical plans in steps 7 and 8 below.
+I can help you with this.
+Please book a free 15-minute Zoom call to discuss your options.

-- Then comes the tactical plan to implement the strategy.
+9. Then comes the tactical plan to implement the strategy.
 How many blog articles or videos will you do a week?
-How many posts to Twitter, Facebook, Instagram or LinkedIn per day?
+How many posts to X, Facebook, Instagram, YouTube, or LinkedIn per day?

-- Then just do it.
+10. Then just do it.
 Yes, it takes time to build a following on social media and even to start getting traffic to your website.
 Clearly, you have to put in more time up front.
-Figure it will take at least 2-3 months — again depending on how competitive your industry is — to start seeing results.
+Figure it will take at least 2-3 months — again, depending on how competitive your industry is — to start seeing results.

-- Monitor and measure at the end of each month to see what worked and what didn’t work and plan accordingly for the next month.
+11. Monitor and measure at the end of each month to see what worked and what didn’t work, and plan accordingly for the next month.

 A Lot More Involved than You Thought, Right?